 Ohio is a strict liability state for dog bites.
 Owners and keepers are liable for your injuries so long as you were not trespassing, committing a crime, teasing, tormenting, or abusing the dog.
 Some owners, if sued, will try to use one or more of these as a defense.

 If you or loved one have been bitten by a dog in Ohio, call us today.
 Under the Ohio Dog Bite statute, a dog’s owner is almost always responsible for any injuries their dog causes.
 This is known as strict liability.

 The only limitations to this may be if there is evidence of you provoking the dog before the attack or trespassing on another person’s property.
 However, if neither of these factors are part of your case, contact us about seeking compensation for your or your loved one’s dog bite injuries.
 You may need to file a third-party insurance claim or a personal injury lawsuit.

 You may also attempt to recover compensation based on Ohio’s common law regarding dog bites.
 If you believe the dog’s owner knew it was vicious or had previously been aggressive, then you may be able to pursue a monetary recovery based on negligence.

-If you or a loved one were injured in a dog attack, contact our Ohio injury law firm at Kisling, Nestico & Redick as soon as possible.
-We will review your situation, investigate liability for the attack, and seek to obtain the greatest amount of compensation possible for your injuries.
+If you or a loved one were injured in a dog attack or have questions about liability for a dog bite, contact Kisling, Nestico & Redick.
+Our dog bite lawyers will review your situation, explain the laws, and seek if necessary represent you in pursuing compensation for your injuries.